 The Karaite Synagogue in Jerusalem

-The Karaites is a Jewish religious movement that developed in different stages in antiquity.
-Their most common characterization is rejecting Rabbinical interpretation of Biblical laws.
+The Karaites are a Jewish religious movement that developed in different stages in antiquity.
+Their most common characterization is rejecting Rabbinical interpretation of biblical laws.
 Being so, they do not follow many laws and traditions known in Orthodox Judaism today.
-By Karaite tradition their synagogue in Jerusalem was founded already in the 8th century.
-However architectural analysis suggests the building was constructed in Crusaders times.
-Nevertheless, it is still one of the oldest buildings in Jerusalem, and is the oldest synagogue in the old city.
+By Karaite tradition, their synagogue in Jerusalem was founded in the 8th century.
+However, architectural analysis suggests the building was constructed in the Crusaders’ times.
+Nevertheless, it is still one of the oldest buildings in Jerusalem and is the oldest synagogue in Jerusalem’s Old City.

 Touring the Karaite Synagogue in Jerusalem

-Today the synagogue is lower then street level, and so day light enters it only from the ceiling.
-It welcomes visitors of all faiths, and local representatives of the community are happy to explain the history of the building and the Karaite movement.
+Today, the synagogue is lower than the street level, so daylight enters it only from the ceiling.
+Its Gabai welcomes visitors of all faiths and provides detailed explanations of the communitiy’s and synagogue history.

 A tour of the Karaite synagogue can be combined with a day tour of Jerusalem.